semantic-flow/sflo/documentation/folder.node.md

 id: hp9ckpez0pmuv270sn005gt
 title: node folder
 desc: a folder that maps to a mesh node and extends the namespace
-updated: 1760158774167
+updated: 1760212749258
 created: 1751160854174
 ---

 ## Definition

-A node folder is any folder that maps to a mesh node.
+A node folder is any folder that maps to a [[mesh-resource.node]].
 Each node folder extends the namespace with its name and has a concept IRI that may refer to something.

 - What a “namespace” is: see [[concept.namespace]]
-- General node types and anatomy: see [[resource.node]]
+- General node types and anatomy: see [[mesh-resource.node]]

 ## Minimal requirements